kkangs0226/tp/docs/UserGuide.md

 Done by Farrell Nah Jun Hao

-When viewing all projects, this command deletes all the projects in Momentum, including their tasks.
+When you are viewing all projects, this command deletes all the projects in Momentum, including their tasks.

-When viewing a specific project's tasks, this command will delete all the tasks in the project.
+When you are viewing a specific project's tasks, this command will delete all the tasks in the project.
 The project itself will not be deleted.

 <div markdown="block" class="alert alert-danger">
-:warning: **Warning**
+:warning:
-This command will also delete the saved data for the projects or tasks.
+This command will also delete the saved data.
 You can undo this operation while Momentum remains open.
 However, you will not be able to undo this once you close Momentum.

+Please be careful when using this command, as you may loose large amounts of your data.

 </div>